-AM FM: Press this button to listen to the radio when a tape is playing.
+BAND: Press this button to listen to the radio when a cassette tape is playing.
 The tape will stop but remain in the player.

-TAPE CD: Press this button to play a tape when listening to the radio.
-Press this button to switch between the tape and compact disc if both are loaded.
+TP CD (TAPE): Press this button to play a cassette tape or a CD when listening to the radio.
+Press TP CD to switch between the tape and compact disc if both are loaded.
 The inactive tape or CD will remain safely inside the radio for future listening.
+The display will show the TAPE and CD symbols.